 Check your Direct Debit

 Plusnet's preferred payment method is for you to set up a Direct Debit with your bank or building society.
-If your DD doesn't go through check these details:
+If your payment doesn't go through, you should check these details:

 - Enough funds? – The first thing to do is check that you've actually got enough money in your account on the day that the Direct Debit is due to go out

-- Changed your bank or building society? – The Direct Debit Guarantee should ensure that if you have changed your financial institution then all your DDs should go with you.
-It's a good idea to check with your new bank as soon as possible if a payment is missed though
+- Changed your bank or building society? – The Direct Debit Guarantee should ensure that if you have changed your financial institution then all your regular payments should go with you.
+It's a good idea to check with your new bank as soon as possible if a payment is missed t

 What if you've been overcharged?

-Checking your Plusnet bill or bills every month using your account pages on the website, or by reading the printed bill you can ask for is essential to make sure you've not been charged for an add-on you've not ordered for example.
-If so, contact Plusnet customer services by phone (0800 432 0200) or by using your account pages on the website.
+Checking your Plusnet bill (or bills) every month either going into your account online, or by reading a printed bill if you’ve requested it, is essential to make sure you've not been charged for an add-on that you've not ordered, for example.
+If this is the case, contact Plusnet customer services by phone (0800 432 0200) or via your online account.

 Problems with Plusnet mobile

 Plusnet uses the EE mobile phone network (both EE and Plusnet are owned by BT in fact).
 However, you will only be able to sort out any problems by contacting Plusnet directly.
 Before you do however, try some of these quick fixes for your mobile signal.